akharrou/QuickDocs/Markdown.md

 	```
 ```

-> [Note:	It is also possible to create a code block by preprending each line of code with one level of indentation --- 4 spaces or a tab.
-Syntax highlighting is not supported with this; it is better to stick to the fo*<small>rmer way. - end note]</small>*
+> *<small>[Note: It is also possible to create a code block by preprending each line of code with one level of indentation --- 4 spaces or a tab.
+Syntax highlighting is not supported with this; it is better to stick to the former way. - end note]</small>*

 ### 2.6.2.
 Code Spans